bark-simulator/bark-ml/Readme.md

 <em>The merging-v0 environment.</em>
 </p>

-### Unprotected Left Turn
+### Intersection / Unprotected Left Turn

 ```python
 env = gym.make("intersection-v0")
 ```

-The ego vehicle starts on the bottom-right lane and its goal is set on the top-left lane (unprotected left turn).
+In the intersection scenario, the ego vehicle starts on the bottom-right lane and its goal is set on the top-left lane (unprotected left turn).
 For more details have a look [here](https://bark-simulator.github.io/tutorials/bark_ml_environments/#intersection).

 Available environments: